Hip Rescue for the Desk Athlete - 6 ultimate stretches

-I reccomend you get a couple of different sizes because you will have to address the joint in multiple angles and you might not know at the begining how much load you need to apply over the muscles.
+I recommend you get a couple of different sizes because you will have to address the joint in multiple angles and you might not know at the beginning how much load you need to apply over the muscles.

 Also, It's a piece of equiptment that you, the avid athlete should have!

 I’ve provided you with a link to my favorite options so you don't have to wonder what to get.

 You’ll also need: a mat or soft surface, a chair or box, kettlebell or heavy dumbell and a small towel in case you need to pad your knee.

 LETS GET STARTED

 Let’s start measuring the amount of movement at the hip.
 This is important because you want to know the real status of the hip joint so you can track the progress you will obtain after the sequence.
 Is having your legs in 90 degrees a comfortable position?
 What about when the knee is closer to the chest?
 Can you do it without lifting the head and the tailbone off the ground?
 Assess your internal rotation (when the foot moves away from the center of the body).
 Is that hard to do?